Accelerating Collaborative Research + Innovation

 Connecting Industry Partners with Research Universities through Matching Grants

-The Florida High Tech Corridor’s Matching Grants Research Program (MGRP) fosters applied research between industry partners, and top-rate faculty and student researchers at the University of Central Florida (UCF) and the University of South Florida.
+The Florida High Tech Corridor’s Matching Grants Research Program (MGRP) fosters applied research between industry partners, and faculty and student researchers at the University of Central Florida and University of South Florida.
 Our grants directly fund the work of expert faculty and create an opportunity for their students to participate in collaborative research with industry partners in the 23-county region.

-- Provide high-level, hands-on research experiences for university students and fellows.
+- Provide research experiences for students and fellows

 Benefits and Impact

 This program provides a cost-effective way for industry partners to access the expertise of renowned researchers, build relationships with students who may someday become employees, and conduct solution-driven research and development with the opportunity to solve society’s most difficult challenges.